stevewoolcock/WrenSharp/README.md

     Console.WriteLine(returnValue); // Output: 2468
 }

-// WrenFn implements IDisposable, which will release the underlying WrenHandle
+// WrenHandle implements IDisposable, which will release the underlying WrenHandle
 // to the function that was created when Dispose() is called. dynamicFn.Dispose();